 When movies are made in a pattern, there will be someone who will break the monotony and give a surprise.
-This movie did that and the technical breakthrough it brought in to Kollywood was immeasurable.
+Oomai Vizhigal did that, and the technological breakthrough it brought in to Kollywood was immeasurable.

 Oomai Vizhigal (1986)

 Oomai Vizhigal is a thriller with a political angle.
-Written and Produced by Aabavaanan, R.Aravindraj directed the movie.
+Written and Produced by Aabavanan, R.Aravindraj directed the movie.
 The music was by Manoj – Gyaan, Cinematography was done by Ramesh Kumar.
-They were completely unknown in the movie world and the only credentials they had were – Students of Adyar Film Institute (now MGR film Institute).
+They were completely unknown in the movie world, and the only credentials they had were – Students of Adyar Film Institute (now MGR film Institute).
 They made an indelible mark in Tamil Cinema.

-DSP Deenadayalan comes in to the investigation and how the whole team brings out the political nexus forms the crux of the story.
+DSP Deenadayalan comes into the investigation and how the whole team brings out the political nexus forms the crux of the story.
 I am not writing why the movie is titled “Oomai Vizhigal” (Silent Eyes).
-If you have watched the movie you will know it, if you haven’t I will not do a spoiler.
+If you have watched the film, you will know it, and if you haven’t, I will not do a spoiler.

 Why is it so special?

-- The technical attitude it brought to Kollywood.
-I think for the first time ultra slow motion was used for chasing sequences.
-The audience were awed by some of the camera work.
+- The technological attitude it brought to Kollywood.
+I think for the first time an ultra slow motion was used for chasing sequences.
+The audience was awed by some of the camera work.
 There is one specific sequence considered to be a landmark scene in Tamil cinema.
 I have linked the video.
 Check it out from 7:30

-- Performances of actors.
+- The fantastic performances of actors made the movie memorable.
 Jai Shankar, Chandrasekhar, Arun Pandian, Vijayakanth, Saritha did their part perfectly.
-A cameo by Karthik was well received but the pick of the lot was Ravichandran.
-He came back after a hiatus and the transformation from a lover boy to blood thirsty villain was beyond imagination.
+A cameo by Karthik was well received, but the pick of the lot was Ravichandran.
+He came back after a hiatus, and the transformation from a lover boy to bloodthirsty villain was beyond imagination.
 Malaysia Vasudevan can’t be discounted either.

-- Manoj Bhatnagar and Gyaan Varma had an inspiring debut with music especially the background score was pretty interesting.
-I don’t need to tell you about the popularity of “Tholvi Nilayana Ninaithaal” and “Nilai Maarum Ulagil”
+- Manoj Bhatnagar and Gyaan Varma had an exciting debut with music especially the background score were pretty impressive.
+I don’t need to tell you about the popularity of “Tholvi Nilayana Ninaithaal” and “Nilai Maarum Ulagil.”

 - It broke the pattern of movies that were made at that time.

-- The technical attitude that it gave to Tamil Cinema.
+- The technological attitude that it gave to Tamil Cinema.
 People started talking about cinematography, slick editing and audio mixing etc.,

 - Adyar Film Institute was instituted in 1945.
 Now it is called as the M.G.R.
 Government Film and Television Training Institute and is situated in Taramani.

-- Aabavaanan made many more movies with the same extravaganza – Senthoora Poove, Inaindha Kaigal (in contention for the list) and Karuppu Roja.
-The importance he gave for sound is amazing – Karuppu Roja was the first movie in India to use DTS.
+- Aabavanan made many more movies with the same extravaganza – Senthoora Poove, Inaindha Kaigal (in contention for the list) and Karuppu Roja.
+The importance he gave for sound is fantastic – Karuppu Roja was the first movie in India to use DTS.

 - Manoj Bhatnagar and Gyan Varma made few more memorable albums – Inaindha Kaigal, Uzhavan Magan, Senthoora Poove and Thaai Naadu.
 Manoj Bhatnagar even tried his hand in direction and made some forgettable movies like Good Luck and Endrendrum Kaadhal.

 - CinemaScope format was first used in Oomai Vizhigal by Ramesh Kumar.
-He is running his own film school – Magic Lantern.
-They used high speed films and special CinemaScope equipments from Russia to achieve it (Update: Raja Raja Chozhan(1973) was the first movie to release in CinemaScope but Oomai Vizhigal became the first movie to be shot in Cinemascope.
+He is running his film school – Magic Lantern.
+They used high-speed films and special CinemaScope equipment from Russia to achieve it (Update: Raja Raja Chozhan(1973) was the first movie to release in CinemaScope, but Oomai Vizhigal became the first movie to be shot in Cinemascope.
 Later Cinemascope became a norm in Tamil Cinema)

 ARVE Error: The video is likely no longer available.
 (The API endpoint returned a 404 error)